NovaPrime1/sfg-pet-clinic/README.md

 # Spring Framework Guru Pet Clinic

-This repo is for my springframework projects  course called Pet Clinic
+This repo is for my springframework project called Pet Clinic

 Contained in this repo is an opinionated version of the classic reference application - [Spring Pet Clinic](https://github.com/spring-projects/spring-petclinic)